|

 Hertford College, Oxford.

-(whatever that means) for Hidalgo and a poet (whatever
+(whatever that means) for Philips, Simoco and Hidalgo.

-that means).
-He's written a booklet of poems called
+Peter's also a poet (whatever that means) - he's written a booklet of poems called

-For five years, Peter wrote an Internet poetry column for
+For five years back in the 'Nineties, Peter wrote an Internet poetry column for

 as guide for those wanting to find out about poetry and literature on the Internet.